NYPL/discovery-api-indexer/README.md

+# Archived 10/27/2023

+This app's role has been made redundant with the retirement of the Discovery Hybrid Indexer.
+The new indexer can be found [here](https://github.com/NYPL/research-catalog-indexer).

 # Discovery API Indexer

 This app pulls data from the Discovery store (aka PCDM Store) and pushes it into the Elasticsearch index that powers the Discovery API.